 His involvement in the legislature allowed Kelly to see the need for leadership in the North Dakota Republican Party, and he successfully ran for Chairman of the NDGOP in 2015.
 In the year following, Kelly led the party through a historic election where President Trump won North Dakota by a 36 point margin, Governor Burgum won in a landslide victory and the North Dakota legislature increased their super majority by 17 legislative seats.

 In January of 2019, Kelly was sworn in as North Dakota’s lone member of the U.S. House or Representatives.
-He is a member of the House Judiciary Committee, the House Oversight and Reform Committee and the Select Committee on the Climate Crisis.
+He is a member of the House Energy and Commerce Committee and the Select Committee on the Climate Crisis.